yesnik/mysql-guides/foreign_keys.md

 **Notes:**

+1. Dropping a foreign key can be [performed online](https://dev.mysql.com/doc/refman/5.6/en/innodb-online-ddl-operations.html) with the `foreign_key_checks` option enabled or disabled.
-1. This query will help you to get the foreign key's name:
+2. This query will help you to get the foreign key's name:
 ```sql
 SHOW CREATE TABLE table_name;
 ```
-2. It took 0 sec to drop foreign key on the table with size 220 Mb, 0.5 mln rows
+3. It took 0 sec to drop foreign key on the table with size 220 Mb, 0.5 mln rows

 ## Show foreign keys